 Anyone can, without study or training, write a novel, paint a painting, form a sculpture, but at what point can that person claim to be an artist?
 It seems to be a controversial proposition these days, although it would seem almost self-evident, that if one truly aspires to being an artist, one must study and learn the basic and fundamental principles of the art that one aspires to, just as the fundamental principles of the study of medicine are important to a doctor’s education.
 Villa maintained that “the education of an art object – a poem – begins with the education of the artist himself.”
 Villa’s theory of poetry was thus developed to illuminate the fundamentals of the nature and craft of poetry to the extent that these subjects can be taught.

 If one follows the “poetry” currently being written and published in the United States, say in publications such as Poetry Magazine and The New Yorker, the need for a coherent theory of what poetry is becomes immediately apparent.
 If one reads what purport to be critical reviews of that “poetry,” the need becomes even more apparent.
 How in good conscience can one purport to be a “poet” or a “poetry critic” without an understanding of the fundamental principles that make poems art and without knowledge of one’s poetic inheritance in order to lean upon and be guided by its achievements?

 To the uneducated public, poetry today has become an umbrella word – it can shelter anything you throw in it or under it and is receptive to quixotic, personal interpretations.
-This website is devoted to rescuing the art of the poem from a case of mistaken identity and to giving it one very definite and specific meaning.
-Let the debate begin!
+This website, and now the published book, are devoted to rescuing the art of the poem from a case of mistaken identity and to giving it one very definite and specific meaning.
+Let the debate continue!